 If the above concept sounds like a total nightmare, you’re right.
 It’s more of a technical science than an art after a certain point.
-This is the problem the makers of DubTurbo sought to fix for the rest of us, as I explain in the following DubTurbo review.
+This is the problem the makers of this software sought to fix for the rest of us, as I explain in the following DubTurbo review.

 Like every situation in life, nothing is perfectly designed to make everyone happy, or it would be too generalized and become worthless.
 The weakness of DubTurbo’s generality is the flip side of its strength in specificity.
 This is what gives it an edge over even the most powerful DAW’s when it comes to being a dubstep hobbyist versus a professional.
 Let me explain.

 I think one of the most important part of DubTurbo is that as a complete beginner you can hop right in, build a song out of loops, and call it a day.
 But also as you grow in skill there’s no real limitation.
 You can switch over to the one-shots and create an absolutely loop-free unique creation that you can take pride in as your own.

 There’s infinite room to grow here, and like I said you can even bounce the tracks out separately to ship off to a mixer, mastering engineer, or even a rapper or singer across the planet.
 This is as legit as a music tool gets with a very low barrier to entry while offering unlimited growth potential.